-Funds in an HSA can be invested like an IRA as well.
+Funds in an HSA can be invested.
 For those who can afford to do so, using their HSA as an additional retirement account can add to their retirement nest egg.

 Lifetime income products such as annuities can help fund retirement expenses including the ever-increasing costs of healthcare in retirement.
 Annuities offer a number of retirement advantages including:

 Be sure to factor in the ever-increasing costs of healthcare into your retirement planning.
 Failure to do so could result in a less financially secure retirement than you had anticipated.

 Our FutureFIT® approach lets you personalize your retirement experience – that’s why we call it Freedom.
 Individually Tailored.® Give us a call today and learn how we can help you take the next step toward the future you envision!
 1-888-569-7055.